-To be honest, I’ve been aware of the dangers of type 2 diabetes for ages – my mum was diagnosed with the condition in 2005 and has to take medication.
+To be honest, I’d been aware of the dangers of type 2 diabetes for ages – my mum was diagnosed with the condition in 2005 and has to take medication.
 I can’t pretend I didn’t know that being overweight put me at risk as well… I just chose not to think about it.

 As a teenager I was a little overweight, then the pounds really started to creep on in my 20s, after I started working abroad for a travel company.
 My diet consisted of junk food and sugary snacks.
 At the time, I was rushing around so much I burned a lot of it off – then I moved back home and took a desk job.
 I’d sit in the office eating biscuits all day, then head to the chip shop for lunch.

 My health soon began to suffer; I had so many aches and pains!
 My back and joints were that sore I couldn’t even go shopping without doubling up in agony.
-I was repeatedly asking my GP for strong painkillers, my blood pressure was through the roof... and then, the bombshell: my doctor told me I had to get my weight down, or I was almost certain to develop diabetes, like my mum.
+I was repeatedly asking my GP for strong painkillers, my blood pressure was through the roof... and then, the bombshell: my doctor told me I had to get my weight down, or I was almost certain to develop type 2 diabetes, like my mum.

 At first, I was torn between joining a friend in trying a supplement-based diet that was going to cost loads of money, or choosing Slimming World.
 Mum persuaded me that the long-term solution made more sense, and as I’d heard really good things about our local Consultant, Christine, I thought, ‘Why not?’.
 I was petrified when I first walked in – I’d been avoiding the scales for so long!
 Christine was everything I’d expected and more, though, and I soon felt at home with my friendly group.